tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/7 - Systems Software.md

 - The Java Virtual Machine (JVM) is a miniature OS
 - It loads programs, links them, starts execution threads, and manages program resources.
-- At execution time, A JVM must be runn
+- At execution time, A JVM must be running on the host system.
+- It loads and executes the bytecode class file (the "machine code")
+- Steps in the JVM
+	- Bytecode verifies: The JVM verifies the integrity of the bytecode.
+	- Class loader: Loads the bytecode of classes in memory and performs a number of runtime checks
+	- The loader invokes the bytecode interpreter for execution